ctrlShiftBryan/optimizing-web-apps-webpack/notes.md

 webpack merge is an immutable merge option that doesn't modify base config (will deep merge) webpack 4 has tapable
 Define plugin!

+Module 5
+@babel/preset-env -will allow you to target different versions of IE or chrome or whatever that you want to support